Needlets and foreground removal for SKAO hydrogen intensity maps: Foreground cleaning methods

 The first equation defines the foreground that leaks into the cosmological signal plus noise, while the second one defines the cosmological plus noise signal that leaks into the estimated foreground.
 The cleaning process is successful when the power spectra of the foreground and \HI~ plus noise leakage are negligible compared to that of the cosmological signal \cite{Carucci-2020}. \paragraph{Generalized Morphological Component Analysis (GMCA)} GMCA is a blind source separation algorithm that assumes that the target components can be represented sparsely in a suitable signal domain, such as the Fourier or wavelet domains \cite{Bobin-2007}.
 A signal is considered sparse if most of its coefficients are zero.
 For instance, periodic signals are typically sparse in the Fourier domain, as they can be described using only a few coefficients.
 This sparsity assumption is crucial, as it significantly enhances the contrast between different components, facilitating their separation.\\ GMCA imposes sparsity by solving the following optimization problem \cite{Carucci-2020}:

 where the first term is a sparsity constraint term and the second is a data-fidelity term.
 Indeed, $||\cdot||_{1}$ is the $\ell_{1}$ norm defined by $||\mathsf{Y}||_{1}=\sum_{i,j}|\mathsf{Y}_{i,j}|$.
 And $||\cdot||_{F}$ is the Frobenius norm defined by $||\mathsf{Y}||^{2}_{F}=\mathrm{Trace}(\mathsf{YY^{T}})$.
 Specifically, the $\lambda_{i}$ terms act as regularization coefficients — sparsity-thresholds — that are crucial for ensuring robustness against noise in the problem, which is, in our problem, the difference in intensity between the foregrounds and the cosmological signal.
-TGMCA initially estimates these coefficients using the median absolute deviation (MAD) method and gradually reduce them to a final level determined by the noise characteristics.\\ As PCA, GMCA is a \textit{blind} method, as the only input needed is the number of sources N$_{\rm fg}$, while both the mixing matrix $\mathsf{A}$ and the sources $\mathsf{S}$ are not modelled.
+GMCA initially estimates these coefficients using the median absolute deviation (MAD) method and gradually reduce them to a final level determined by the noise characteristics.\\ As PCA, GMCA is a \textit{blind} method, as the only input needed is the number of sources N$_{\rm fg}$, while both the mixing matrix $\mathsf{A}$ and the sources $\mathsf{S}$ are not modelled.
 In the \HI~IM context, the wavelet domain has been demonstrated to be optimal for a sparse description of the astrophysical foregrounds \cite{Carucci-2020}, hence, we perform the analysis also with a wavelet-decomposition of the maps before performing the minimization in Eq.~\eqref{eq:GMCA_optim_problem}.
 Originally, the wavelet dictionary used is that of the isotropic undecimated wavelet, also known as starlets due to their success in efficiently describe astrophysical images \citep{Starck2007}.
-Here, we will perform contaminant separations with GMCA either applied on spherical harmonics- (Standard-GMCA) and needlet-decomposed (Need-GMCA) maps.

-\paragraph{Generalized Needlet Internal Linear Combination (GNILC)} The Internal Linear Combination (ILC) method was first used in the analysis of CMB data from the WMAP mission \cite{Bennett-2003}.
+Here, we will perform contaminant separations with GMCA either applied on spherical harmonics- (Standard-GMCA) and needlet-decomposed (Need-GMCA) maps. \paragraph{Generalized Needlet Internal Linear Combination (GNILC)} The Internal Linear Combination (ILC) method was first used in the analysis of CMB data from the WMAP mission \cite{Bennett-2003}.
 It extracts one or more components from observations with known spectral properties by applying a vector of weights $\bm{W}$ that enforces a unit response to the desired signal while minimizing the total variance of the residual foregrounds.\\ The data can be modelled as \cite{Remazeilles-CMB-2011}